 I serve this easy Oven Roasted Asparagus drizzled with a homemade balsamic reduction, It's a simple and elegant side dish to make.
 Serve it at the holidays or alongside your favorite grilling entrees any time of year.

-Roasted Asparagus With A Balsamic Reduction – Asparagus is such an elegant vegetable, and takes such little time to prepare.
+Asparagus is such an elegant vegetable, and takes such little time to prepare.
 Roasting is by far my favorite way to serve it closely followed by grilling.
 Roasting allows you to maintain the texture of the asparagus and caramelizes the ends making them slightly crispy.
-No jars of mushy asparagus in my house.
+No jars of mushy asparagus can be found in my pantry.
 Ever.

 - 2 lbs asparagus

 - ¼ cup shredded Parmesan cheese for garnish

 - garlic salt & freshly ground pepper to taste

 - 2-3 tablespoon olive oil or olive oil cooking spray

 - 10-12 oz bottle balsamic vinegar